-The estimates are based largely on the experience of the person responsible, as well as the discussion in the group.
+The estimates are based largely on the experience of the person responsible, as well as the team’s discussions.
 We verified individual aspects on the basis of figures, for example, spending on locally based suppliers.
 For each aspect we also assessed whether the effects occurred within or outside of the organization.

-Finally, the results were discussed with the Executive Board (of which Jan Lorch, Chief Officer of Sales and CSR is also a member) and the aspects were again reviewed by the Executive Board.
+Finally, the results were discussed with the Executive Board (of which Jan Lorch, Chief Officer of Sales and CSR is also a member) and the aspects were once again rechecked.

-In the definition of material aspects that define the content of this report, we took into account issues that were raised by stakeholders.
-An example of this: the higher emphasis on the aspect Transport, as this is an issue that plays a greater role in public perception than the actual impact would justify.
+In defining the material aspects that determined the content of this report, we addressed issues that stakeholders raised.
+One example of this is the increased emphasis on transportation as an aspect, as this is an issue that plays a greater role in public perception than the actual impact we believe would be justified.

-We selected the most important future challenges for the outdoor industry, as shown by working in industry associations, relevant laws and voluntary agreements, such as the Fair Wear Foundation’s "Code of Labour Practices" and sustainability impacts that were identified by professional reviews, such as biodiversity at our company location in Tettnang-Obereisenbach.
+We have highlighted the most important future challenges for the outdoor industry, resulting from our work in industry associations.
+We also took into account relevant laws and voluntary agreements, such as the Fair Wear Foundation’s "Code of Labor Practices" and sustainability impacts that were identified by professional reviews, such as biodiversity at our company location in Obereisenbach.

-In 2014, we surveyed our employees and external stakeholders regarding our first GRI report (report year 2013).
-The feedback on the relevance of the individual aspects was incorporated into the materiality analysis and the preparation of the second report (report year 2014).
+We surveyed the readers of our sustainability report (report year 2015).
+The feedback on the relevance of individual aspects was incorporated into our materiality analysis and the preparation of this report (report year 2016).

-The survey showed that our stakeholders view those aspects that we identified as material aspects also as either very important or important.
-The question as to whether material aspects were missing in our report showed that while we covered the most important aspects, we should take some issues on more fully.
+The survey showed that readers also viewed those aspects which we identified as material as either very important or important.
+The question as to whether material aspects were lacking in our report revealed that while we covered all-important aspects, we should take some issues on more fully.
 We have implemented these suggestions in this report.
-For example in the “Materials” section, we report comprehensively about the origin of our materials and the compliance with environmental standards when selecting materials.
-In the "Environmental Impact" section, we are reporting on how we, together with our producers, have taken a stand for the use of green standards in production.

-In "Our Goals in Detail" we have documented in detail, which aspects are assigned to each company goals.
+In "Our Goals in Detail", we have documented in detail which aspects we have assigned to each company goal.
 We report on what we have accomplished for each goal in the past year, and where we are still working on improvements.

-In the sections "Our Sustainability Strategy" we represent our understanding of sustainable development on each subject and what long-term strategy we are pursuing as a company in the field of sustainability.
-Furthermore, we report the challenges we are facing at our site in Tettnang-Obereisenbach and what issues are particularly relevant in the supply chain.
+In the section "Our Sustainability Strategy", we represent our understanding of sustainable development on each subject and what long-term strategy we are pursuing as a company in the field of sustainability.
+Furthermore, we report on the challenges we are facing at our site in Tettnang-Obereisenbach and what issues are particularly relevant in the supply chain.

-We have also concentrated on issues arising from our corporate values, our strategy, as well as the risks and opportunities that arise for us and our goals, and reflected the interests and expectations of our closest stakeholders such as our employees, partners and producers.
+In addition, we have considered issues arising from our corporate values, our strategy, as well as the risks and opportunities for us and our goals, and those that reflect the interests and expectations of our closest stakeholders such as our employees, shareholders and producers.